-Unfortunately, the majority of us who trade often wind up failing.
+Unfortunately, the majority of us who invest and trade often wind up failing.
 In fact, the numbers are staggering.

 We often hear the quoted statistic that 90% of investors fail.
 The question then is, what is it about the 10% of us that makes us successful?